Introduction

 Important Historical Practices Throughout History

-Sati and Pardah were the most important practices related to women in history in India.
-Sati is an old and defunct custom in which widow of a man was immolated on her husband during his funeral.
+Sati and Pardah were the most important practices related to women in the history of India.
+Sati is an old and defunct custom in which the widow of a man was immolated on her husband during his funeral.
 Widow used to do this voluntarily.
-Among various Muslim communities, purdah is the practice that enabled women to cover their faces and body entirely for modesty and religious dignity.
+Among various Muslim communities, purdah is the practice that enables women to cover their faces and body entirely for modesty and religious dignity.

 The British Rule